-WSSC can offer free training for the larger businesses involved in the FOG Program and can consider training individual FSEs as necessary.
+WSSC Water can offer free training for the larger businesses involved in the FOG Program and can consider training individual FSEs as necessary.

-WSSC can visit your central business location to provide the training on-site and customized to your particular operation.
+WSSC Water can visit your central business location to provide the training on-site and customized to your particular operation.

 We have successfully met with, and trained, the following organizations between 2010-2012: Montgomery County Public Schools (MCPS) Plant Operations, MCPS Food Services, University of Maryland Dining Services, Prince Georges County Public Schools Administration, the National Harbor complex through the Peterson Companies and Montgomery County Government.